openrankprotocol/openrank/openrank-sdk/README.md

 - `OUTPUT_PATH` = Path to of the file to write result of the JsonRPC call
 - `FROM` = TX_HASH from which we want to start fetching
 - `SIZE` = Number of SeedUpdate TXs to fetch
+If `FROM` and `SIZE` is not provided, this command will download the whole SeedUpdate DB for all domains.

-*ComputeRequest* - Request a compute in a domain specified inside `OPENRANK_SDK_CONFIG_PATH` file.
+**ComputeRequest** - Request a compute in a domain specified inside `OPENRANK_SDK_CONFIG_PATH` file.
 The hash of ComputeRequest TX will be returned:
 ```sh
 openrank-sdk compute-request [OPENRANK_SDK_CONFIG_PATH] [*OUTPUT_PATH]
 ```